 Misogyny: Do men hate women?
 After watching shows like Love and Hip Hop you begin to ponder this.
 Sometimes it makes my heart jump when I hear a man use the B-word to address a woman, attack a woman, or even as a term of endearment.
-These shows allow women to be disrespected like such all the time.
+These shows allow women to be disrespected all the time.
 Being called a B**** is degrading.
-Historically, especially in the hip hop culture, women are not viewed as queens, we are viewed as a man’s B****, their subordinate, or sexual object.
-Women like Joseline Hernandez, allows her partner, Stevie J to degrade her because of her past as a stripper or Mimi who allowed her boyfriend to exploit her by releasing their sex tape when she has a little daughter at home, are just some of the examples of misogyny illustrated on main stream television, and its detrimental to our image as a whole.
+Historically, in hip hop culture, women were not viewed as queens, we were/are viewed as a man’s B****, their subordinate, or a sexual object.
+Women like Joseline Hernandez, allow her partner, Stevie J to degrade her because of her past as a stripper or Mimi, who allowed her boyfriend to exploit her by releasing their sex tape when she has a little daughter, are just some of the examples of misogyny illustrated on mainstream television, and it’s detrimental to our image as a whole.

 Modern Mom: Sitcoms are a prime example where you see black women in modern mom roles.
-Most famous Claire Huxtable, yet most recently Rainbow Johnson played by Tracee Eliis Ross on the ABC hit show Blackish.
-She’s an eccentric and corky doctor, and I can almost see her being that type of mom in real life.
+Most famous Clair Huxtable, yet most recently Rainbow Johnson played by Tracee Ellis Ross on the ABC hit show Blackish.
+She’s an eccentric and quirky doctor, and I can almost see her being that type of mom in real life.
 But is that the only story we have to tell?
-Is the modern African American mom, a pretty and a professional doctor or lawyer, with 4-5 children?
+Is the modern African American mom, a pretty and a professional doctor or lawyer, with 5 children?

-Breaking paradigms of black women in media: There are many people in the field now, who are going against the grain and creating and producing stories of women that they want to see.
-The genius of this is that their platforms are not on huge media networks, but Youtube and Vimeo.
-Most famously, Miss Awkward Black Girl her self Issa Raye (although now she’s becoming mainstream, producing a series on HBO) had humble beginnings on her Youtube platform and created a genius show that was comical and relatable.
-Sometimes I would find myself saying, Oh my, I’ve done that.
+Breaking paradigms of black women in media: There are many people in the field now who are going against the grain and creating and producing stories about women that they want to see.
+The genius of this is that their platforms are not on huge media networks, but on Youtube and Vimeo.
+Most famously, Miss Awkward Black Girl her self Issa Rae (although now she’s becoming mainstream, producing a series on HBO), had humble beginnings on her Youtube platform and created a genius web series that was both comical and relatable.

-One of my other favorites, though not discussed at the event is Andrea Lewis “Black Actress” series, which is a show that highlights the struggle of being an actress and getting note-worthy roles as an African American women.
-She begins each episode with a black actress who hasn’t gotten the acclaim they deserve, including Essence Atkins, Jennifer Lewis, and Tatyana Ali.
+One of my other favorites, though not discussed at the event is Andrea Lewis’s “Black Actress” series, which is a show that highlights the struggle of being an actress and getting note-worthy roles as a black woman.
+She begins each episode with a black actress who hasn’t received the acclaim they deserve, including Essence Atkins, Jennifer Lewis, and Tatyana Ali.

 Recreation of paradigms: